suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

     > **Note**: If you did not sign into Edge after creating your account, use the user account icon (&#128100;) on the Edge toolbar to sign in using a *personal* account.

-## Exercise 1: Use Copilot to explore a document and research an idea
+## Task 1: Use Copilot to explore a document and research an idea

 To start your exploration of generative AI, let's use Microsoft Copilot in Edge to examine an existing document and extract some insights from it.